-- 1) The DVI TC will create a special Pre-ETS hard file according to the DVI Casework Manual. - 2) The potentially eligible student file will bear a visual identifier to help staff easily discern that the student is receiving Pre-ETS. - 3) The plan for the potentially eligible student will be generated in VICR and will identify Pre-ETS activities, progress, comparable benefits, and TC's direct provision of Pre-ETS will be documented in the case notes.
+- 1) Create a special Pre-ETS hard file34. - 2) Utilize a visual identifier on the hard file to help staff easily discern that the student with a disability is receiving Pre-ETS. - 3) Identify Pre-ETS for the potentially eligible student in VICR, including activities, progress, comparable benefits, and Pre-ETS Navigator or VR Counselor's direct provision of Pre-ETS through case note documentation.